cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 User experienses:= {
-data upload format include all types - directory, pictures and videos, data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue; community genesis independant coins for file sharing TAU mainnet does not hold files.
+data upload format include all types - directory, pictures and videos, data download from swarm and export to specific types eg mp4 with play media in app to avoid legal issue; community genesis independant coins for file sharing; community members can decide use tau relay annoucned on tau main chain or own relay setup.
+TAU mainnet does not hold files.
 }
 Business model:= {